maurosorrentino/serverless-MVP-app/readme.md

 alerting, and advanced security best practices for production environments.
 - Some IAM policies reference the root account because this project uses a personal AWS account.
 In production, replace these with dedicated roles or remove root access entirely to follow the principle of least privilege.
+- When the repository was made public, all GitHub Actions IAM permissions were revoked to prevent unauthorized access to AWS.

 # Serverless AWS Project: Lambda + API Gateway